Arena-Rosnav/task-generator/README.md

 file dynamic and static obstacles as well as the start and goal position of the robot are defined.

-The scenario declaration file can be created with arena-tools and has to follow the specified file schema.
+The scenario declaration file can be created with [arena-tools](https://github.com/Arena-Rosnav/arena-tools) and has to follow the specified file schema.

 ## Environment Factory

 To be able to use the task generator module in all our environments without changes, a unified interface between environment and task generator is needed.
 The interface contains a lot of functions to spawn, publish or move robots or obstacles, and a lot more.

 At the moment we provide environment interfaces for **Flatland** and **Gazebo**.
-In order to add a new environment, in which the task generator should be used, a new environment interface has to be created in `/taks_generator/environments/' and has to be registrated in the environment factory.
+In order to add a new environment, in which the task generator should be used, a new environment interface has to be created in `/taks_generator/environments/` and has to be registrated in the environment factory.

 Your newly created environment interface should derive the **BaseEnvironment** located [here](TODO) and implement all functions.
 A detailed description of the functions is contained in the **BaseEnvironment** itself.